 Generates custom data type mappings using information obtained from analyzing the address space derived from the client or server object handle.
 This feature is highly experimental and requires the tDOM package for parsing XML.
 It can create encoders/decoders for simple structure data types defined in the address space which perform a mapping from/to Tcl dictionaries.
-For further information, see the server_types.tcl and client_types.tcl scripts in the examples directory.
+If the type information is to be provided directly, the optional parameters uri and xml are pairs of URI identifying a namespace and XML formatted type descriptions.
+The URIs are matched against the namespace array obtained from the address space of handle.
+For further information, see the server\types.tcl and client\types.tcl scripts in the examples directory.
 If this command is used, it should be invoked prior to creating method stubs, since methods may require custom data types in their arguments.